ryanatkn/orc/README.md

 With Orc you can:

+- fetch typesafe metadata about collections of packages and import it as typesafe JSON
 - publish a generated docs website for your collections of packages
 - publish metadata about your collections of packages to the web for other users and tools